-Member of the Board since 2010 Member of Saab's Audit Committee President and CEO of Investor AB Born 1971
+Member of the Board since 2010 Member of Saab's Audit Committee President and CEO of Investor AB Born 1971 M. Sc. in Economics and Business

-M. Sc. in Economics and Business Administration, Stockholm School of Economics

-Shares in Saab: 7,000
+Administration, Stockholm School of Economics Shares in Saab: 7.000

-Board member of Atlas Copco, Investor AB, Patricia Industries and EQT Holdings AB
+Other board commitments: Board member of Atlas Copco, Investor AB, Patricia Industries and EQT Holdings AB